ASTR 1230 (O'Connell) Lecture Notes

 The Earth's atmosphere is opaque to most wavelengths in the EM

 spectrum.
-This is good for lifeforms on Earth's surface, because the
+This is a good thing for lifeforms on Earth's surface,

-more energetic types of EM radiation are harmful.
-But, obviously, it
+because the more energetic types of EM radiation are harmful.
+But,

-is not convenient for astronomers who want to monitor the universe
+obviously, it is not convenient for astronomers who want to monitor

-astronomy.)
-The chart below shows the ability of different wavelengths
+below shows the ability of different wavelengths to penetrate the

-to penetrate the atmosphere.
-The two main "atmospheric windows,"
+atmosphere.
+The two main "atmospheric windows," where cosmic EM

-where cosmic EM radiation can easily reach Earth's surface, are in the
+radiation can easily reach Earth's surface at sea level, are in